|

 to probably the hottest fire that any troops had been

-g the day; and I do not know that it
+subjected to during the day; and I do not know that it

 is reasonable to suppose that after the loss of so